Safeguarding and Child Protection

 Your Family's Early Help Assessment is available to all practitioners and professionals working with children, young people, and their families across Lancashire.
 Working alongside families from a holistic, strength-based approach when areas of support are first identified will stop escalation towards crisis and the need for more intensive and specialist intervention.

 Through the Early Help Assessment, Plan, and reviews via Team Around the Family meetings the wider partnership of services can provide families with the right support at the right time.

 Pan Lancashire Operation Encompass

 St John’s participates in Operation Encompass: https://www.operationencompass.org/

-Following the report of an incident of domestic abuse, school will be advised that the child has been involved.
+Following any report to the police of an incident of domestic abuse, school will be advised if a child has been involved.

 The purpose of Operation Encompass is to safeguard and support children and young people who have been involved in or witness to a domestic abuse, vulnerable child or missing incident.